PDP-10/its/doc/DUMP-itstar.md

        itstar -cf files.tape foo bar

 - Mount the tape image in the emulator.
-For KLH10, type Control-\\ and
+Type Control-\\, and then for KLH10

        devmount mta0 files.tape
        continue

-  For SIMH, type Control-E, and then
+  For SIMH, type

        attach tu0 files.tape
        continue